lengocthuong15/convertMSOfficeExcel/README.md

 Ex:
 Your XLSX files is in c:/temp/xlsx
-You want convert XLSX files into c:/temp/xls
+You want convert XLSX files into XLS at: c:/temp/xls

 cscript msOfficeConvert_excel.vbs  c:/temp/xlsx c:/temp/xls